Securing the best talent: Five key job interview questions to ask candidates today

-It is becoming increasingly likely that a hybrid way of working will become more common post-pandemic.
-By ‘hybrid’ we mean: part of a team will work from the office, and the other part will work from home.
-This will be an entirely new way of functioning for many organisations.
-So, when interviewing, it’s important to assess where the candidate would prefer to spend most of their time, and in which setting they might deliver the most value to your business.
+A hybrid way of working is increasingly common in many industries.
+So, when interviewing, it’s important to assess where the candidate would prefer to spend most of their time.
+In which setting might they deliver the most value to your business?

-For many hiring managers, “Do you prefer to work independently or as part of a team?” was a common interview question pre-COVID, but the answer given in the post-COVID world, suddenly has far more meaning and importance as we enter the next era of work.
+For many hiring managers, “Do you prefer to work independently or as part of a team?” was a common interview question pre-COVID.
+But the answer suddenly has far more meaning and importance as we enter the next era of hybrid work.

 2. “How do you work productively remotely, ensuring your motivation remains high?”

-As Alistair Cox explores in his blog, post-pandemic, remote working will no longer be seen as a ‘perk’.
-From now on, candidates will demand a higher level of flexibility, meaning they are afforded the autonomy by their employer to work remotely – whether that be from their homes, or somewhere else.
+Remote working is no longer seen as a ‘perk’, but the norm.
+From now on, candidates will demand a higher level of flexibility in remote working – whether that be from their homes, or somewhere else.

-So, going forward into the next era of work, where remote working will become the norm, and pressure on your team to perform will be at an all-time high, it’s extremely important that you hire candidates who are productive, engaged and motivated whilst working remotely.
-For more advice on how to interview a candidate who will be working remotely full time, you may find this blog by my colleague David Brown, CEO of Hays US, helpful.
+Going forward, remote working will become the norm.
+Pressure on your team to perform will be at an all-time high.
+So, it’s essential that you hire candidates who are productive, engaged and motivated whilst working remotely.

 3. “How do you practice lifelong learning and continuous upskilling?

-So, ask this question of your candidates to understand if they are committed to their own lifelong learning and if so, how they practice it.
+It’s also important that employees are committed to their own learning.
+Continuous upskilling should become part of the culture.
+So, ask this question to understand if candidates are committed to their own lifelong learning.
 You could even ask them what new skills they’ve recently learnt independently, and how they went about learning them.

 4. “Tell me about a time you’ve failed”

-To be successful in the future, the next era of work will demand an increased aptitude for learning, which we’ve already discussed, but also, a sense of being comfortable with being uncomfortable – with being out of one’s comfort zone.
+To be successful in the future, organisations will need an increased aptitude for learning.
+Likewise, a sense of being comfortable with being uncomfortable will be critical – with being out of one’s comfort zone.

 5. “How do you inject an element of creativity into your work?”

-As digital transformation and automation is set to accelerate even further post-pandemic, it will be our innately human skills that will hold the highest value and drive the biggest impact.
-In fact, we recently surveyed over 16,000 professionals and employers in the UK, and according to the findings of our Market Insights Report, nearly half (48%) of employers say the ability to problem solve is the soft skill most needed in their organisation, and a quarter (25%) want creativity.
+As digital transformation and automation accelerate ever faster, our innate human skills will be even more impactful.
+In our recent Market Insights Report, nearly half (48%) of employers say the ability to problem solve is the soft skill most needed in their organisation, and a quarter (25%) want creativity.

-All roles, now more so than ever, will demand an element of creativity, innovative thinking and problem solving.
-So, asking candidates how they inject creativity into their work will become increasingly important.
-For example, that could be by brainstorming with a colleague, listening to a podcast, or even going for a walk to ‘disconnect’, allowing the mind to relax and giving it the freedom and space to think creatively or find solutions more quickly.
+All roles, now more so than ever, will demand an element of creativity, innovative thinking and problem-solving.
+Ask candidates how they inject creativity into their work.
+Answers might include brainstorming with a colleague, listening to a podcast, or even going for a walk to ‘disconnect’.

-These are just a few examples of the types of interview questions that I believe hiring managers should be asking candidates as we transition into the next era of work.
+These are just a few examples of the types of interview questions you should ask as we transition into the next era of work.
 Of course, I haven’t covered all bases here.
-You may, for example, want to find out more about a candidate’s communication style – particularly when working on complex projects across dispersed, hybrid teams.
-Or, perhaps you’re keen to understand whether they are already competent in using the specific tools that have kept your business going over the past couple of months, for example, Zoom, Teams, Skype, Hangouts or Slack.
+You may, for example, want to find out more about a candidate’s communication style.
+It’s also a good idea to ask about specific tools like Zoom, Teams, Skype, Hangouts or Slack.

-Your business has changed as a result of the pandemic and so have your people – both current and future.
+The last few years have changed the way we do business.
 So, it’s important the questions you ask when interviewing reflect that.
-After all, if you don’t ask the right questions, you won’t hire the right people to really help set your organisation apart in the next era of work.
+Ask the right questions, hire the right candidates, and give your organisation a competitive edge in the new era of work.